Directional Relay

 The 90° connection gives better performance under most circumstances.
 In this connection, the relay in phase A is energized by IA and VB-C, the B phase relay by IB and VC-A, and the C phase relay by IC and VA-B. The relays are designed to develop maximum torque when the relay current leads voltage by 45° and has internal compensation.
 For all types of faults, L-L, L-G, 2L-G, and 3-Φ, the phase angle seen by the relay is well below 90°.
 This connection also ensures adequate voltage polarization, except for a three-phase close-up fault when the voltages on all phases become very small.

-For three-phase symmetrical faults, the 90° connection is better than the 30° connection.
+The 90° connection is better than the 30° connection for symmetrical three-phase faults.

 APPLICATIONS OF DIRECTIONAL RELAY